Want to make sure a job meets your salary requirements? Here's when it's OK to ask — and how to go about it.

 Before you ask about salary, determine your ideal salary range.
 Do plenty of research to see what the current market and similar jobs in your area pay, using sites like Glassdoor and PayScale to collect relevant data.
 Then you won't be shocked if the employer turns the question around to you, and you can accurately assess if you'll still be interested in the job after the discussion.

 2. Ask to discuss via phone

 If you've been asked to come back for a second interview, but you're still in the dark about the position's pay, now's the perfect time to ask about it.
-Respond to your contact's email and let them know you're excited about this next stage, but that you have a few questions you'd like to call and discuss beforehand.
+Respond to your contact's email address and let them know you're excited for this next stage, but that you have a few questions you'd like to call and discuss beforehand.